1901–02 FC Basel season: Football season

-Alphonse Schorpp was the team captain for the third successive season and as captain he led the team trainings and was responsible for the line-ups.
+Alphonse Schorpp was the team captain for the third successive season and as captain, he led the team training and was responsible for the line-ups.
 Basel played two pre-season friendlies and two during the mid-season.
 During the winter break and again at the end of the season the team travelled twice to France to play Mulhouse.
 Both games ended with a victory.
 Of the total 11 friendlies that the team played that season seven were won and four ended with a defeat.

 Basel played two friendly games against FC Gymnasia 1900, a team that had been newly founded in February 1900 by young players from the upper gymnasium, who united to form a football team.
 The team was attempting to join the Swiss Football Association.
 (In January 1904 the club dissolved and merged with Old Boys).

 By the end of the previous season 15 clubs with more than 1,000 members had joined the Swiss Football Association.
 Most of the clubs had two or three teams, therefore the third tier of Swiss football was introduced called Serie C. From a local point of view this meant the following: Serie A with Basel, Old Boys, Fortuna Basel and Excelsior Basel.
-Serie B with Old Boys II, Basel II und Excelsior Basel II.
+Serie B with Old Boys II, Basel II and Excelsior Basel II.
 Serie C with Columbia Basel, Fortuna Basel II, Gymnasia Basel and Nordstern Basel.